OutSystems/docs-odc/src/eap/building-apps/exposing_rest/change-the-http-status-code-of-a-rest-api.md

 To set a different HTTP Status Code in the Response, do the following:

-1. Go to **Manage Dependencies...** and add the SetStatusCode action of the HTTPRequestHandler extension.
+1. Go to **Manage Dependencies...** and add the [Response_SetStatusCode](../../reference/libraries/http.md#response_setstatuscode) action of the HTTP extension.
-1. Use the SetStatusCode action in your REST API Method or callback flow right before the end node.
+1. Use the [Response_SetStatusCode](../../reference/libraries/http.md#response_setstatuscode) action in your REST API Method or callback flow right before the end node.
 1. Set its "StatusCode" property to the desired status code.

 ![](images/ss-rest-change-http-code.png)